 By the end of your field experience, you will have:

-- A teaching portfolio demonstrating the skills and knowledge gained during Guided Practice
+A teaching portfolio demonstrating the skills and knowledge gained during Application of Curriculum and Instruction (ACAI)

 Supporting Your Field Experience

-Throughout your fieldwork, you will receive constant feedback from your USC professor.
-You will be encouraged to take risks, try new pedagogies and sharpen your classroom skills in a safe, supportive environment.
-In short, you will have all of the support you need to become a successful teacher.
+Throughout your fieldwork, students will receive constant feedback from their USC professor.
+They will be encouraged to take risks, try new pedagogies and sharpen their classroom skills in a safe, supportive environment.
+In short, students will have the support they need to become a successful teacher.

 For questions about the MAT field experience or the role of our Placement Team, please contact an Admissions Counselor at 1-888-628-1872.